addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ![](img/logo.jpg)

+How do you write an organized, maintainable application with JavaScript?
+This book helps you answer this question with a walkthrough of the [Backbone.js](http://documentcloud.github.com/backbone/) library for structuring web applications.

+Begin with the fundamentals, work your way through the internals, practicals and finally learn how to build on top of what Backbone.js has to offer.
+If you are a developer looking to write code that can be more easily read, structured and extended - this guide is ideal for you.

-Welcome to my (in-progress) book about the [Backbone.js](http://documentcloud.github.com/backbone/) library for structuring JavaScript applications.
-It's released under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported [license](http://creativecommons.org/licenses/by-nc-sa/3.0/) meaning you can both grab a copy of the book for free or help to further [improve](https://github.com/addyosmani/backbone-fundamentals/) it.
+This (in-progress) book is released under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported [license](http://creativecommons.org/licenses/by-nc-sa/3.0/) meaning you can both grab a copy of the book for free or help to further [improve](https://github.com/addyosmani/backbone-fundamentals/) it.

-I'm very pleased to announce that this book will be out in physical form (once complete) via [O'Reilly Media](http://oreilly.com).
+I'm very pleased to announce that this book will be out in physical form (once complete) via [O'Reilly Media](http://shop.oreilly.com/product/0636920025344.do).
 Readers will have the option of purchasing the latest version in either print or a number of digital formats then or can grab a recent version from this repository.

 Corrections to existing material are always welcome and I hope that together we can provide the community with an up-to-date resource that is of help.
 My extended thanks go out to [Jeremy Ashkenas](https://github.com/jashkenas) for creating Backbone.js and [these](https://github.com/addyosmani/backbone-fundamentals/contributors) members of the community for their assistance tweaking this project.

 I hope you find this book helpful!

+## Target Audience

+This book is targeted at novice to intermediate developers wishing to learn how to better structure their client-side code.
+An understanding of JavaScript fundamentals is required to get the most out of it, however we have tried to provide a basic description of these concepts where possible.

+## Acknowledgements

+I am indebted to the fantastic work done by the technical reviewers who helped improve this book.
+Their knowledge, energy and passion have helped shape it into a better learning resource and they continue to serve as a source of inspiration.
+Thanks go out to:

+* Marc Friedman
+* Dusan Gledovic
+* Sindre Sorhus
+* Mat Scales

+## Credits

+This book would not have been possible without the time and effort invested by the other developers and authors in the community who contributed to it.
+I would like to extend my thanks to Derick Bailey, Ryan Eastridge, Jack Franklin, Mike Ball, Uģis Ozols and [everyone else](https://github.com/addyosmani/backbone-fundamentals/graphs/contributors) that helped made this project happen.

+## Reading

+This book assumes your level of knowledge about JavaScript goes beyond the basics and as such certain topics such as object literals are skipped.
+If you need to learn more about the language, I am happy to suggest:

+* [Object-Oriented JavaScript](http://www.amazon.com/Object-Oriented-Javascript-Stoyan-Stefanov/dp/1847194141) by Stoyan Stefanov (Packt Publishing)
+* [JavaScript: The Definitive Guide](http://shop.oreilly.com/product/9780596805531.do) by David Flanagan (O’Reilly)
+* [JavaScript: The Good Parts](http://shop.oreilly.com/product/9780596517748.do) by Douglas Crockford (O’Reilly)
+* [Effective JavaScript](http://www.informit.com/store/effective-javascript-68-specific-ways-to-harness-the-9780321812186) by David Herman (Pearson)

 # Introduction